Reports in the Office 365 Security & Compliance Center

 You have to be assigned the Security Reader role in the Exchange admin center (EAC) to view reports in the Security & Compliance Center.
 By default, this role is assigned to the Organization Management and Security Reader role groups in the EAC.

-You have to be assigned the DLP Compliance Management role in the Security & Compliance Center to view DLP reports (and DLP policies) in the Security & Compliance Center.
-By default, this role is assigned to the Compliance Administrator, Organization Management, and Security Administrator role groups in the Security & Compliance Center.
+You have to be assigned the View-Only DLP Compliance Management role in the Security & Compliance Center to view DLP reports in the Security & Compliance Center.
+By default, this role is assigned to the Compliance Administrator, Organization Management, Security Administrator, and Security Reader role groups in the Security & Compliance Center.

-Additionally, you would have to be assigned the Data Loss Prevention role in the EAC to view DLP reports (and DLP policies) in the EAC.
-By default, this role is assigned to the Compliance Management and Organization Management role groups in the EAC.
+Additionally, you have to be assigned the View-Only Recipients role in the EAC to view DLP reports in the EAC.
+By default, this role is assigned to the Compliance Management, Organization Management, and View-Only Organization Management role groups in the EAC.

 To open the View reports page in the Security & Compliance Center: